Gang, let’s talk about unconferences. Because I’ve got a lot of mixed feelings.

 Most conferences take care in selecting their facilitators, or at least prepping the people responsible.
 And that isn’t in vain: facilitating a group towards having a meaningful conversation isn’t easy!

 But with an unconference, you can’t guarantee that your volunteers will know anything about effective facilitation.
 What you will guarantee is that people step up who think they can facilitate.
 Which brings us to the next issue.

 3. It favors the people who are inherently outspoken.

 Being the loudest person in the room, or the person with the most confidence, doesn’t mean you have the most worthwhile info to share.
 But when you have group conversations led by novice facilitators, it’s these people who end up weighing in the most – either because they go unchecked by your group leaders, ooorrr they’re the ones who volunteer to “facilitate” in the first place!

 4. It can favor the viewpoints of some groups of people over others.

 Look.
-Some groups of human are more likely to dominate a conversation than others -as years of research on this subject has already told us (for example, this).
+Some groups of human are more likely to dominate a conversation than others – as years of research on this subject has already told us (for example, this).
 Nothing new, folks!
-Unconferences exacerbate this sort of stuff.
+Unconferences exacerbate this sort of thing.

 And this isn’t true for everyone.
-But for me, as a woman, an introvert and an ethnic minority, it is MADDENINGLY apparent when this happens.
-Imagine watching a literal elephant dance into a room, yet no one wants to bring it up.
+But for me, as a woman, an introvert and an ethnic minority, it is maddeningly apparent when this happens.
+Imagine watching a literal elephant dance into a room, and no one bringing it up.